Hours and Cost

 Field trips for groups/classes

-Eagle Marsh is a 756-acre wetland nature preserve located on the southwest border of Fort Wayne, Indiana.
-Ten+ miles of trails allow hikers to access the preserve's varied habitats of shallow-water wetland, sedge meadow, prairie, mature forest and young trees.
+Eagle Marsh is a 831-acre wetland nature preserve located on the southwest border of Fort Wayne, Indiana.
+Fourteen+ miles of trails allow hikers to access the preserve's varied habitats of shallow-water wetland, sedge meadow, prairie, mature forest and young trees.
 With adjacent Fox Island County Park and other privately owned natural land, Eagle Marsh creates almost two square miles of habitat for birds and other wildlife.
-More than 235 kinds of birds and numerous other wild creatures have been seen there, among them 28 bird and two amphibian species endangered or of special concern in Indiana.
-Bald eagles are often found at the preserve and have a nest just off the property.
+More than 250 kinds of birds and numerous other wild creatures have been seen there, among them 28 bird, two amphibian and one reptile species endangered or of special concern in Indiana.
+Bald eagles are often found at the preserve and have a raised several eaglets nearby.

 LRWP acquired Eagle Marsh (then 676 acres) in 2005 with help from the federal Wetlands Reserve Program, the Indiana Heritage Trust of the Indiana Department of Natural Resources, The Nature Conservancy of Indiana, foundations, and LRWP members.
 Then began one of the largest wetland restorations ever undertaken in Indiana.
 Shallow areas were dug deeper, drain tiles broken, and pumps removed to hold more water on the land, approximating its original hydrology.
 Over 500 acres were seeded with native rushes, grasses, and wildflowers and more than 45,000 native trees and shrubs planted.

 Forty more acres of forested wetland were added to Eagle Marsh between 2007 and 2010.
 This mature woods provides important habitat for many birds and animals that need large trees, sandy soil, or leaf litter to complete their life cycles.